koglerch13/micronotes/readme.md

 ### Known issues:
 - [ ] macOS crashes when text editor loses focus
 - [ ] Closing on macOS either reports a crash or hangs.
+- [ ] Message boxes do not get keyboard focus right away